OSVR/OSVR-Unity-Rendering/README.md

 - glew32.dll
 - osvrRenderManager.dll

-to be present in order to successully load the pluigin.
+to be present in order to successully load the plugin.